-“Christmas creep” is the evocative name journalists have given to the practice of beginning holiday marketing early — October 1st is considered the line in the sand, but Kmart aired a holiday TV ad in September this year, Target apparently declared yesterday Cyber Monday, and I’ve had “9 Good Reasons to Start Christmas Shopping Early” in my inbox already.
+“Christmas creep” is the evocative name journalists have given to the practice of beginning holiday marketing early — October 1st is considered the line in the sand, but Walmart and Amazon sent out holiday toy lists in September this year.
+64% of holiday shoppers did their Christmas shopping in October or earlier this year….but 15% list too-early advertising as a source of holiday stress.

+What’s the upshot of all this ambivalence?
 Brick and mortar merchants have a quandary.
 Consumers say they hate Christmas Creep.
 Even those who do their Christmas shopping early don’t want to hear “The Little Drummer Boy” while they buy Hallowe’en candy, and early Christmas merchandising may cut into sales for other holidays.
-Hanukkah falls before Thanksgiving this year, so the generally festive “Happy Holidays!” approach may fall a bit flat in some communities.
 Physical-world retailers may be pushed into discounting early, lure bargain hunters into spending their budget in the fall, and miss out on the chance to sell lots of impulse items to merry people in December.

 The holiday website

 It’s different online.
 First, you can create holiday pages which show up in search for people who are looking for holiday stuff — and it won’t bother those who don’t want to look at holiday stuff.
-Brick and mortar merchants might like to have a special doorway for people who are up for cinnamon and tinsel right now, but online merchants can really do that.
+Brick and mortar merchants might like to have a special doorway for people who are up for cinnamon and tinsel in September, but online merchants can really do that.

 Since consumers largely control the information they receive online, you can hold off on the ads but pull out all the stops for inbound marketing right now if you feel like it.